 The control plane is the crown jewels.
 The API server is the single front door to everything, and etcd holds every Secret in the cluster, so securing authentication, authorization and audit logging is where hardening starts.
 Getting authorization wrong — for example running the API server with --authorization-mode=AlwaysAllow — throws away least privilege entirely.

-This track breaks cluster hardening into bite-sized, practical questions across three modules — threat model and control-plane hardening, authentication/authorization/audit, and supply-chain, runtime and lifecycle hardening (Pod Security Standards, non-root vs rootless, image scanning) — and uses spaced repetition so the defenses stick when it matters.
+This track breaks cluster hardening into bite-sized, practical questions: the threat model and control-plane hardening, authentication, authorization and audit, and supply-chain, runtime and lifecycle hardening (Pod Security Standards, non-root vs rootless, image scanning) — and uses spaced repetition so the defenses stick when it matters.

 12 cardsPod Security Admission, image scanning, sandboxed runtimes, seccomp, resource limits, TLS, encryption at rest, service mesh, CIS benchmarks